fbpx

 Read more

 Once life goes back to normal and people are getting out again and returning to work, there could be some post-COVID pet regret along with our new best furry friends facing a lot of unfamiliar alone time.
 Pandemic puppy purchases may be in the moment, but pet ownership is a long-term commitment.
-Puppy demand is…
+Pandemic Puppy demand…

 Read more